 Be permitted to attend mandatory Health Department staff meetings and Health Department mandated educational in-services/trainings.
 The Galion City Health Department will notify the school district of these dates as soon as they become available.
 If the absence will be substantial, the Galion City Health Department will make all attempts to send substitute staff if available.

 Notification will be provided to the schools as soon as possible for changes in the schedule due to nurse illness or vacation.
-All attempts will be made by the Galion City Health Department to send ubstitute staff, if available.
+All attempts will be made by the Galion City Health Department to send substitute staff, if available.

 VII.
 SCHOOL DISTRICT RESPONSIBILITIES: